LAAC-LSCP/conversations/README.md

 | ![Example of a simple conversation graph found using the `conversation` package](img/simple_conversation_graph.png) |
 | *Fig. 2: Example of input tabulated data which will be used to build a DAG (top), the same segments in [ELAN](https://archive.mpi.nl/tla/elan) (middle), and the DAG representing the interactional sequence of the tabulated data presented above with best path materialised by red arrows (bottom)* |

-Do do so, our package proceeds in three steps:
+To do so, our package proceeds in three steps:

 1. find connected segments (segments in close temporal vicinity)